 - 10.3.1 As a minimum, management accounts will consist of the actual figures for the month and year to date compared to budget and a year end forecast.
-The forecast should be discussed with each individual Head Teacher at regular intervals and updated on a quarterly basis by the Business and Operations Partner or Finance Manager as appropriate. - 10.3.2 At overall Trust level and as a minimum, the management accounts will consist of the actual figures for month and year to date compared to budget, a year end forecast, a balance sheet and cashflow forecast.
-The accounts should be circulated to the Chair of the Trustees and the Chair of the Finance and Operations committee on a monthly basis and circulated to all Directors at least six times per annum and be shared at Board meetings.
+The forecast should be discussed with each individual Head Teacher at regular intervals and updated on a quarterly basis by the Business and Operations Partner or Finance Manager as appropriate. - 10.3.2 At overall Trust level and as a minimum, the managements accounts will consist of the actual figures for month and year to date compared to budget, a year end forecast, a balance sheet and cashflow forecast.
+The accounts should be agreed by the LAAT's SLT.